• Skip to primary navigation

 When I stopped using breadcrumbs as coating, I experimented with several alternatives, including gluten-free chicken tenders, almond flour chicken tenders, and pork rind tenders.
 They are all excellent!

-Golden, crisp, and very flavorful, grated Parmesan cheese makes an especially flavorful crust.
+Golden, crisp, and flavorful, grated parmesan cheese makes an especially flavorful crust.
 It's one of those keto recipes that even people who are not on any special diet love because it simply tastes good!

 Can I bake these tenders instead of frying them?

-You could try, but I haven't tried it myself.
-Try baking them on heatproof parchment paper in a 400F oven for 10 minutes per side, then check to see if they are done.
+Yes.
+Arrange them on heatproof parchment paper and bake them in a 400°F oven for 10 minutes per side, then check to see if they are done.

 Should I add breadcrumbs?

 Not if you want this to be a low-carb recipe.
-Although parmesan coating by itself is a bit more fragile than a coating that also contains breadcrumbs, it does work, especially if you use very finely grated and very dry parmesan cheese.
+Although parmesan coating by itself is a bit more fragile than a coating that also contains breadcrumbs, it does work, especially if you use dry, finely grated cheese.

 You can serve these tenders with any side dish you would normally make!
-They are very versatile.
+They are truly versatile.

-I like to serve them with a side of green vegetables such as roasted brussels sprouts, and with baked fries such as zucchini fries or jicama fries.
+I like to serve them with a side of green vegetables such as roasted Brussels sprouts, and with baked fries like zucchini fries or jicama fries.

-Parmesan keto chicken tenders served on a white plate.
+Parmesan keto chicken tenders are served on a white plate.

-• Almond flour chicken tenders served with a dip.
+• Grilled chicken tenders are served with a tomato salad.

 Grilled Chicken Tenders

-• Gluten-free chicken tenders served with a dipping sauce.
+• Gluten-free chicken tenders are served with a dipping sauce.

 Gluten-Free Chicken Tenders

-• Pork rind chicken tenders served with a dipping sauce.
+• Pork rind chicken tenders are served with a dipping sauce.

 Pork Rind Chicken Tenders